NgiapPuoyKoh/ai-chat-annotator/README.md

   ```

 - Add a Procfile
-  Tells Heroku how to run project
+  Tells Heroku how to run a project

 ```
   echo web: python app.py > Procfile